-The Ergo Jr is made of 6 XL-320 motors from Robotis.
-Each of this servomotor embeds an electronic board allowing it to receive different kind of orders (about position, speed, torque...) and to communicate with other servos.
-Therefore, you can chain up several of this servomotors and command them all from one end of the chain: each servomotor will pass the orders to the next one.
+Ergo Jr is made of 6 XL-320 motors from Robotis.
+Each of this servomotor embeds an electronic board allowing it to receive different kind of commands (position, speed or torque) and to communicate with other servos.
+Therefore, you can chain up several of these servomotors and command them all from one end of the chain: each servomotor will pass the orders to the next one.

-Yet, in order for the motors to be connected and identified on the same bus (same line), they must have a unique ID.
-Out of the factory they all set to the same ID: 1.
+Yet, in order for the motors to be connected and identified on the same bus, they must have an unique identifier (i.e. an unique name).
+Out of the factory they all set to the same identifier.
 In this section, we will give you details on how you can set a new and unique ID to each of your motors.

 - the Raspberry Pi

 - the Pixl board with its DC power supply

 - Only 1 motor cable coming from the Pixl board to the unique motor to be configured

 - the Ethernet cable connecting your Raspberry Pi to the network

 At first boot, an assistant guides you for the initial configuration of the robot.
 Follow the proposed steps until you reach step 2: motor configuration:

 Note: If your robot does not show the initial configuration steps but brings you directly to the robot homepage, you might be using a former robot software version.
 In that case the assistant is not available, use the 3.2.bis. section below instead to configure your motors.

 Let's try to configure a motor now: Connect a single motor to the Pixl board, pick up some motor name in the list (say m5) and click the Configure button.
 You will see a log telling what's going on.
 If no error happened, the last log line must be Done!.
 Otherwise, the error explanation might help you find the issue.